-For waiver participants who choose to be relocated from either a non-compliant Adult Day Health Care or Day service setting, they will be given 30 days' notice that they will need to move to a new, compliant setting.
+For waiver participants who will be relocated from a non-compliant Adult Day Health Care setting, they will be given 30 days' notice that they will need to move to a new, compliant setting.
 This notice is intended to minimize disruption of services for the waiver participant.
 Additionally, each participant's case manager will ensure an individualized approach for transitioning each waiver participant from non-compliant settings.
+As noted above, two settings have already successfully transitioned their participants to either new settings or services; one group moving between October and November 2017 and the second group moving between May and June 2018.
+The third setting subjected to state level HCB Settings Quality Review has its timeline detailed in Section 5, with the procedure for relocation of participants the same as provided here.